Prospect-Robotics/Robot2025/README.md

 There are two different ways to clone the robot code in order to work on it.
 The only difference between the two is what protocol is used to communicate with GitHub.
-The reccomended method is HTTPS (Hypertext Transfer Protocol Secure), which will work on school wifi.
+The recommended method is HTTPS (Hypertext Transfer Protocol Secure), which will work on school WiFi.
 The alternative is SSH (Secure Shell Protocol), which will not work on school wifi.
 You only need to follow the instructions for cloning with one protocol